waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## III.
 Strategic Plans & Hypotheses

 ### Cianwood Gym Puzzle
-*   **Confirmed Solution:** The puzzle is solved in three steps:
+*   **Hypothesis 1 (Side Paths - FAILED):** The initial hypothesis was that after resetting the boulders, a side path could be used to reach the Gym Leader.
+This was proven false by the `path_debugger` agent, which confirmed the northern and southern areas are disconnected.
+*   **Hypothesis 2 (Central Path Trap - UNDER INVESTIGATION):** The central path is the only route, but it contains a trap that respawns the boulders.
+The exact trigger tile(s) for this trap are unknown.
+*   **Current Plan:**
     1. Step on the trigger tile at (8, 6).
-This causes the Gym Leader and boulders to appear.
-    2. Exit and immediately re-enter the gym.
-This removes the boulders but leaves the Gym Leader.
+    2. Exit and re-enter the gym to clear the boulders.
-    3. Navigate to the Gym Leader using the side paths.
-The central path is a trap that makes the boulders reappear.
+    3. Systematically test each tile on the central path, moving one step at a time, to identify the exact location of the trap.

 ## IV.
 Anomalies & Unexplained Events